jina-ai/jina/docs/fundamentals/executor/executor-api.md

 ### Method arguments

-All Executor methods decorated by `@requests` need to follow the signature below for it to be used as a microservice inside a `Flow` (`async` is optional).
+All Executor methods decorated by `@requests` need to follow the signature below in order to be usable as a microservice inside a `Flow`.The `async`-definition is optional.

 Class method decorated by `@request` follows the signature below (`async` is optional):